|

 - Provide a sworn statement on the Statement of Facts - Homeless Assistance (CW 42) that they are actively fleeing past or present domestic abuse (DA).

-The available income and assets (such as cash on hand) used to meet the applicant's needs at the time of application are used to determine the immediate need property limit.
-Additionally, the income and assets of the alleged abuser are not considered when determining eligibility for Expanded THA.
+The income and assets of the alleged abuser are not considered when determining eligibility for Expanded THA.

-Note: Expanded THA is not available for incoming CalWORKs inter-county transfers (ICTs).
+Note: Expanded THA is not available for incoming CalWORKs inter-county transfers (ICTs), unless the AU previously received Expanded THA as a CalWORKs applicant.

 Once in a Lifetime